Chowdhurian/psychic-giggle/README.md

 # psychic-giggle
-> What is this repo?
-It is a place to track resources for learning and practice.
+> What's this repo?
+It's what I use to remember and share good resources for learning and practice.
+> What's in here?
+Everything in here is freely available on the internet.
+> How is it organized?
+It's categorized into technologies.
+> Is there an order?
+Each category starts with beginner resources at '1' and moves up towards more advanced resources.

-## Learning Resources!
+## Interactive Resources!

 ### HTML & CSS

 > 1. [Codecademy - Web Fundamentals] (http://www.codecademy.com/tracks/web)
-> Most recent completion date: Feb 2016

 > 2. [Code School - CSS X Country] (http://cssxcountry.codeschool.com/levels/1/)

-> Most recent completion date: Feb 2016
+### Debugging

-> 3. Code School - Google Chrome DevTools
+> 1. [Code School - Discover DevTools] (http://discover-devtools.codeschool.com/)
-> Most recent completion date: Feb 2016

-### Javascript (JS) and jQuery
+### Javascript

 > 1. [Codecademy - Javascript] (https://www.codecademy.com/learn/javascript)
-> Most Recent completion date: Mar 2016

 > 2. [Codecademy - jQuery] (https://www.codecademy.com/learn/jquery)
 Recent completion date: Mar 2016